zhangfupeng-gzhu/GNC/README.md

 # GNC: A Monte Carlo code for dynamics of Galactic Nuclear star Cluster with a central massive black hole

 GNC is an open-source **Monte Carlo code** designed to simulate the complex dynamical evolution of stars and compact objects orbiting the supermassive black holes (SMBHs) at the centers of galaxies.
-Developed by Fupeng Zhang and Pau Amaro-Seoane, GNC provides a powerful tool for researchers in astrophysics and stellar dynamics.
+Developed by **Fupeng Zhang** and **Pau Amaro Seoane**, GNC provides a powerful tool for researchers in astrophysics and stellar dynamics.

 -----